leoforfree/cz-customizable/README.md

     ]
   }
   ```
-  * allowCustomScopes: {boolean, default false}: adds the option `custom` to scope selection so you can still typea scope if you need.
+  * allowCustomScopes: {boolean, default false}: adds the option `custom` to scope selection so you can still type a scope if you need.
   * allowBreakingChanges: {Array of Strings: default none}.
 List of commit types you would like to the question `breaking change` prompted.
 Eg.: ['feat', 'fix']
   * appendBranchNameToCommitMessage: If you use `cz-customizable` with `cz-customizable-ghooks`, you can get the branch name automatically appended to the commit message.
 This is done by a commit hook on `cz-customizable-ghooks`.
 This option has been added on `cz-customizable-ghooks`, v1.3.0.
 Default value is `true`.
   * breakingPrefix: {string, default 'BREAKING CHANGE:'}: Set a custom prefix for the breaking change block in commit messages